-Week 4 (Jan.
-30 & Feb.
-1) The Ethics of Media in Theory Learning outcomes for this session Understand how theory shapes media ethics.
-Be able to apply theory in media decision-making.
-Identify core skills and knowledge for the first major assignment, Our Code of Ethics.
-Course roadmap Here's everything you need to do and remember BEFORE class Tuesday.
-Do course readings Week 4 Ethical Foundations and Perspectives.pdf (22 pages) Journalistic Ethics: The four principles and the impact they can have.
-(4 pages) SPJ Code of Ethics.pdf (1 page) Watch course videos The Nature of Ethics (6:31) The 5 Core Values of Journalism (2:54) Mother Forkin' Morals with Dr. Todd May - Utilitarianism (4:34) Mother Forkin' Morals with Dr. Todd May - Part 4: Deontology (4:06) Assessment (due by the start of Tuesday) Court Case Assessment No. 3 Practice and Application-Tuesday Exploring ethical theories Review: SPJ Code of Ethics In-class activity: What is ethical?
-In-Class Ethical Scenario: Publishing Names of the Dead Practice and Application-Thursday In-Class Ethical Scenario: Can We Quote You?
-In-Class Ethical Scenario: Images of dead children
+Practice and Application-Friday

+In-Class: When (if ever) should speech not be free?
+In-Class Ethical Scenario: Publishing Protestors

+Week 4 Sept.
+11 & 13 The Ethics of Media in Theory

+Course roadmap

+Here's everything you need to do and remember BEFORE class Wednesday.

+Do course readings

+Week 4 Ethical Foundations and Perspectives.pdf (22 pages)

+Journalistic Ethics: The four principles and the impact they can have.
+(4 pages)

+SPJ Code of Ethics.pdf (1 page)

+Watch course videos

+The Nature of Ethics (6:31)

+The 5 Core Values of Journalism (2:54)

+Mother Forkin' Morals with Dr. Todd May - Utilitarianism (4:34)

+Mother Forkin' Morals with Dr. Todd May - Part 4: Deontology (4:06)

+Assessment (due by the start of Wednesday)

+Court Case Assessment No. 3

+Here's everything you need to do THIS WEEK.

+Practice and Application-Wednesday

+Intro to Our Code of Ethics

+Exploring ethical theories

+Review: SPJ Code of Ethics

+In-class activity: What is ethical?